jpverkamp/blog/content/reviews/books/Andrew Rowe/Arcane Ascension/1 - Sufficiently Advanced Magic.md

 page_count: 621
 series_index: [1]
 ---
-Without reading more than the summary and without having read much if at all from the LitRPG genre before, the first 10% or so of {{< goodreads book="Sufficiently Advanced Magic" >}} felt rather strange.
+Without reading more than the summary and without having read much if at all from the LitRPG genre before, the first 10% or so of [[Sufficiently Advanced Magic]]() felt rather strange.
 We open with the protagonist, Corin Cadence, going into the Serpent Spire, "a colossal tower with ever-shifting rooms, traps, and monsters".
 The description of the tower and the rooms and especially the magic of the world feels rather like someone took a role-playing game rulebook and wrote a book about it.
 And... it turns out that's exactly what LitRPG novels are supposed to feel like.

 That part of the book continues to feel weird to me throughout--it's the hardest of hard magic systems, with overly specified classes of mana and magic, with well defined levels and powers for each of them.
 I actually like that sort of thing, but there are long sections of exposition that get a bit hard to stay focused on.